 In order to break down this perceived barrier the Get into Golf programme introduced:

-- Offering 9 hole competitions –for those who were ready to move on to competition and handicap but didn’t have time to play 18 holes
+- Offering 9 hole competitions– for those who were ready to move on to obtaining a handicap and playing in competition but don’t have time to play 18 holes.

 “I don’t want to sign up to a year’s membership and buy all the equipment without knowing if I will like it”